-With the launch of new PAEKs (PolyArylEtherKetones) such as VICTREX AE™ 250 uni-directional tape for game-changing performance in aerospace composites and, more recently, VICTREX AM™ 200 filament which re-defines Z-direction strength in Additive Manufacturing, I’m frequently being asked “are these PEEK?” and “what’s the difference between PEEK and PAEK?”
-Time for an explanation then!
+With the introduction of new PAEKs (PolyArylEtherKetones) such as VICTREX AE™ 250 unidirectional tape for breakthrough performance in aerospace composites and, more recently, VICTREX AM™ 200 filament that redefines Z-direction strength in additive manufacturing, I'm often asked, " Is that PEEK?" and "What's the difference between PEEK and PAEK?"
+Time for an explanation!

-The easiest way to think about this is to consider the term “PAEK” as the family name – it describes the general family of polymers which comprise as a minimum aryl, ether and ketone building blocks as I’ve mentioned in an earlier blog.
+The easiest is to think of the term "PAEK" as a family name - it describes the general family of polymers consisting of at least aryl, ether and ketone building blocks, as I mentioned in an earlier blog.

-You might be surprised to know that there have been over 340 different PAEKs reported to date but most of these are amorphous and of little industrial interest.
+You may be surprised to hear that over 340 different PAEKs are reported to date, but most of these are amorphous and of little industrial interest.

 At Victrex, we prefer to focus on semi-crystalline materials, because this ensures polymers with good chemical resistance, fatigue, creep and wear properties, as I’ve discussed previously.

 The best-known PAEK is PEEK, and its repeat unit looks like this: